Our Slogan: KATH-CCU—Members First!

 The union will continue to empower its members in all life endeavors to be happy all the time.

-We have opened up our common bond to roll in salary workers in corporate bodies and institutions surrounding KATH and all staff of hospitals and clinics in the Ashanti Region.
+We have opened up our common bond to enroll all workers on Controller and Accountant General Payroll in the Ashanti Region.

 I thank the Board, Executives, Manager and staff of the union and all members for contributing to this success of KATHCCU.
 One day our story will be told that we all contributed to make KATHCCU a large credit union in Ghana.